Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes in plant health.

-Remember to prevent the soil from being saturated and waterlogged.
+Remember to prevent the soil from becoming saturated and waterlogged.
 Drain away excess water after watering.
 Waterlogged soil promotes disease, especially root rot.
 Root rot occurs when the roots do not receive enough air and begin to rot.

-Granular fertilizer releases nutrients slowly over time.
-It can be applied on top the soil or mixed into the soil.
+- Granular fertilizer releases nutrients slowly over time.
+It can be applied on top of the soil or mixed into the soil.

-Root Rot & Pests
+Root Rot and Pests

 Caution About Crotons

-- Although the leaves have been used in herbal medicines and remedies.
-Never attempt to use croton, or any plant with toxic properties, as an herbal medicine unless experienced in such a field.
+- Although the leaves have been used in herbal medicines and remedies, never attempt to use croton, or any plant with toxic properties, as an herbal medicine unless experienced in such a field.